 The Artist-In-Residence program is open to many art forms, but those that manipulate or disturb the park’s resources or use materials from endangered or threatened species will be excluded.
 Collecting materials from state park property is not permitted.

-After being selected, the residency date will be determined by the availability of the cabins for their assigned park.
-Artists will be responsible for contacting their assigned park for their cabin reservation.
+After being selected, the residency date will be determined by the availability of facilities for their assigned park.
+Artists will be responsible for contacting their assigned park for their reservation.

 Questions?